BOC-Group/developer-examples/README.md

     aMethod.addHeader ("Authorization", "Basic " + DatatypeConverter.printBase64Binary (sUnencodedToken.getBytes ()));
     ...
 The REST request will then be done in the context of the user that is identified by provided username.
 This user's rights will be applied when accessing or manipulating data.
-## Enabling Basic Authentication
+### Enabling Basic Authentication
 To enable Basic Authentication, several steps have to be done:

 * Basic Authentication has to be allowed in BOC Group Products
 * The endpoint implementation has to support Basic Authentication
-### Configure Basic Authentication in BOC Group Products
+#### Configure Basic Authentication in BOC Group Products
 To configure Basic Authentication in BOC Group Products, the file **RESTAuthorization.xml** on the web server in the directory **WEB-INF/registry/rest** has to be edited and the entry with key **REST_BASIC_AUTHENTICATION** has to be set to true:

     <properties>
       ...
       <entry key="REST_BASIC_AUTHENTICATION">true</entry>
     </properties>
-### Configure Basic Authentication in the Standard RESTful Services
+#### Configure Basic Authentication in the Standard RESTful Services
-The Standard RESTful Services provided with BOC Group Products also have to be configured separately to support Basic Authentication.

-To do this, in the configuration user interface for the Standard RESTful Services, in the tab **Basic Auth**, the check box for basic authentication has to be checked and the scenarios that should be made available using this authentication type have to be selected:

-*Image still to be selected*
+For details please refer to the corresponding manuals of our BOC Group Products.
-# OAuth 2.0 Authentication
+## OAuth 2.0 Authentication
 OAuth 2.0 Authentication is done by first retrieving a token from the server which can then be sent in the Authorization header to gain access to the desired resource.
 For details on how to activate OAuth 2.0, how to register a client for it and how to use OAuth 2.0 authentication in your own APIs, refer to [OAuth 2.0](https://oauth.net/2/).
-## Configure OAuth 2.0 Authentication in the Standard RESTful Services
+### Configure OAuth 2.0 Authentication in the Standard RESTful Services
-The Standard RESTful Services provided with BOC Group Products also have to be configured separately to support OAuth 2.0 Authentication.

-To do this, in the configuration user interface for the Standard RESTful Services, in the tab **OAuth**, the checkbox for OAuth authentication has to be checked and the scenarios that should be made available using this authentication type have to be selected:

-*Image still to be selected*
+For details please refer to the corresponding manuals of our BOC Group Products.
-# Token Based Authentication
+## Token Based Authentication
 Token Based authentication in BOC Group Products is done using a security hash which is constructed from a public identifier of the client, a secret key of the client, a GUID and a timestamp of the request.
 This prevents that the REST functionality is used by unauthorized clients or that requests could be replayed or abused.
-## Authentication Details
+### Authentication Details
 Each authenticated request to BOC Group Products using REST needs four headers.
 While by default headers should be used to communicate this relevant information, it is also possible to send this information also using parameters (e.g. if the third party system that needs to be integrated with BOC Group Products does not provide a means to set headers for requests).

 * **x-axw-rest-identifier**